neherlab/2020_EU1_paper/README.md

 ## Scripts and resources

 This repository contains the relevant code and data to reproduce the analysis presented in the manuscript.
+The analysis can be performed in the standard nextstrain [conda environment](https://github.com/nextstrain/conda) with the additional package `geopandas`.

 ### Main text